K-Sillot/riff/README.md

 ## 💡 Introduction

-[Riff](https://github.com/siyuan-note/riff) is the component of spaced repetition for SiYuan.
+[Riff](https://github.com/siyuan-note/riff) is the component of spaced repetition for Sillot.

 ## ✨ Features